PatrickJHess/Vol-3-Chap-2-Chap-3/_sources/Interacting With Jupyter Books.md

    * HTML representatins of Jupyter notebooks
    * Can be downloaded as a notebook (*.ipynb*) or a PDF file (*.pdf*).
    * Have interactive capabilities.
-   * In a chapter like *Calculating And Graphing The Term Structure Of Interest Rates*, icons are available in the upper-right corner for launching and downloading the notebook.
+   * In a notebook like *Calculating And Graphing The Term Structure Of Interest Rates*, icons are available in the upper-right corner for launching and downloading the notebook.

 Notebook Launch Options